anggrdwjy/cacti-setup-fastmode/README.md

 ## Information

 Before using this program, make sure to install `git` to maximize the program.
 I am not responsible for any consequences caused by this program.
-It is recommended to use this script when the new server is installed.
+It is recommended to use this script when the new server is installed with minimal 2CPU.
+RAM 4GB and Disk 20GB.
 This program has been tested on Ubuntu 24.04 - 24.10.

 ## Features
 * Fastmode Installer